Vegan Pumpkin Scones + Maple Glaze

 Instructions

-Glaze: In a small/medium bowl, add the powdered sugar, maple syrup and non-dairy milk, mix well and set aside.
-Glaze should be thick.
-If glaze is thin, place in the refrigerator to chill and thicken.
+Glaze: In a small/medium bowl, add the powdered sugar, maple syrup, and non-dairy milk, mix well, and set aside.
+The glaze should be thick.
+If the glaze is thin, place it in the refrigerator to chill and thicken.

 Mix: In a medium size bowl, mix the flour, baking powder, sugar, pumpkin spice and salt, blend well.
-Add the hardened oil, and using either a pastry blender or mixing spoon, mix well.
+Add the hardened oil and, using either a pastry blender or a mixing spoon, mix well.
 Doesn’t have to be perfect.
 Add the pumpkin puree, vanilla, and non-dairy milk to the mixture, stir to form a dough.
 Using your hands, knead the dough into an even ball.

 Shape & Cut Dough: Transfer the dough to a lightly floured surface.
-Lightly flour the top of the dough and pat into a 8 – 9 inch circle, 1 inch high.
-Using a knife, gently divide the dough into 6 – 8 slices.
+Lightly flour the top of the dough and pat it into an 8–9-inch circle, 1 inch high.
+Using a knife, gently divide the dough into 6–8 slices.

-Glaze Scones: Once cooled, place a spoonful right in the middle of each scone and use the back of the spoon to spread, or drizzle the glaze in a zig zag across the top of each scone.
+Glaze Scones: Once cooled, drizzle the glaze in a zig-zag across the top of each scone.
 Let the glaze set.

 Makes 6 – 8